cisagov/ScubaGear/baselines/aad.md

 # Appendix A: Hybrid Azure AD Guidance

-The majority of this document does not focus on securing hybrid Azure AD environments.
-CISA released a separate [Hybrid Identity Solutions Architecture](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf) document that addresses the unique implementation requirements of hybrid Azure AD infrastructure.
+Most of this document does not focus on securing hybrid Azure AD environments.
+CISA released a separate [Hybrid Identity Solutions Architecture](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf) document addressing the unique implementation requirements of hybrid Azure AD infrastructure.

 # Appendix B: Cross-tenant Access Guidance

-Some of the conditional access policies contained in this security baseline, if implemented as described herein, will impact guest user access to a tenant.
+Some of the conditional access policies contained in this security baseline, if implemented as described, will impact guest user access to a tenant.
 For example, the policies require users to perform MFA and originate from a managed device to gain access.
 These requirements are also enforced for guest users.
-For these policies to work effectively with guest users, both the home tenant (the one that the guest user belongs to) and the resource tenant (the target tenant) may need to configure their AAD cross-tenant access settings.
+For these policies to work effectively with guest users, both the home tenant (the one the guest user belongs to) and the resource tenant (the target tenant) may need to configure their AAD cross-tenant access settings.

 [Refer to this article](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/authentication-conditional-access) to gain an understanding of how MFA and device claims are passed from the home tenant to the resource tenant.
 [Refer to this article](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/cross-tenant-access-overview) to configure the inbound and outbound cross-tenant access settings in AAD.